nomasters/handshake/design-docs/handshake-core.md

 ### Chats

-A chat is generated after a handshake is complete, in storage it contains a randomly generated id for the chat.
+A chat is generated after a handshake is complete in storage it contains a randomly generated id for the chat.
 A unique chat group is namespaced with the prefix `chats/{chat_id}/{profile_id}/`

-and it contains 3 important sections:
+and it contains three important sections:

 - `config` - the settings related to the chat.
 - `chatlog` - the chat data stored on the device.
-- `lookups` - the namespace for lookup hash tables used for each chat participant, there will be a lookup entry for each chat participant in the chat group.
+- `lookups` - the namespace for lookup hash tables used for each chat participant; there will be a lookup entry for each chat participant in the chat group.

 #### Chat Config

-The chat config holds important configuration settings related to a chat.
+The chat config holds important configuration settings related to the chat.
 After a handshake is complete, the strategy settings of each peer are saved in the chat config.
-The chat config also saves important information such as the hash of the last message sent, the users peer id, and chat group specific settings.
+The chat config also saves important information such as the hash of the last message sent, the user's peer id, and chat group specific settings.

 A brief overview of what the chat config looks like is as follows: